eho/Ximo/README.md

 The samples included are for educational and demonstration purposes only and should not be used in production without adequate testing.

-The toolset currently is in .NET Core 1.1 and will continue to evolve with future releases.
+The toolset and the sample currently is in .NET Core 1.1 and will continue to evolve with future releases.

+Documentation is currently in development.

 ENJOY!